-On the 22 May 1930, the Western Australia Motorcycle Association became an incorporated body under the Associations Incorporated Act 1895.
+On the 22 May 1930, the not for profit organization Western Australia Motorcycle Association became an incorporated body under the Associations Incorporated Act 1895.

 In 1986, the members then started planning for a total restructuring of the Association.
 It acknowledged that for the WAMCA to progress into the 90’s, “kitchen table administration” had to be replaced with a more sophisticated method.